-However, you shouldn't start with an outline.
+However, you shouldn't start the writing process with an outline.

 That might sound contradictory, but an outline requires writers to have some idea of what they want to say, and some plan for how they want to say it.
 In fact, trying to write an outline from a blank page can be just as challenging as trying to write a draft from a blank page.

 Instead, it's more helpful to start with prewriting.

 To be clear, we endorse outlining during the writing process, just not as the first step in producing a written work.
 That's because, to work with your ideas, you first have to have the ideas.
 And while outlining is an excellent tactic for organizing ideas, it's less effective at generating them.